ripliveit/riplive_admin/wp-content/plugins/captcha/readme.txt

 * Select functionality of mathematical actions and level of their difficulty are implemented.

 == Upgrade Notice ==

+= V4.0.8 =
+The language files are updated.
+We updated all functionality for wordpress 4.1.

 = V4.0.7 =
 Security Vulnerability was fixed.
 The bug with error message on multisite is fixed.